Frequently Asked Questions

 12A was introduced because there was a widespread feeling among parents that some children under 12 are equipped to deal with films with a 12 age rating if they are accompanied by a responsible adult.
 There is also research to show that in this age group mental and emotional development matures at varying rates.

 After extensive public consultation and research, 12A was introduced to allow parents to assess whether a 12A film is suitable for their children.
-To help adults make this decision, we provide ratings info for all films.
+To help adults make this decision, we provide content advice for all films.

 At the moment, there is little public feedback from parents in favour of a 15A age rating.
 The content of films with a 15 age rating is stronger in terms of discriminatory language and behaviour, drug taking, sex and violence, and these are all elements that parents tell us are not acceptable for children aged around 12.